-Since its inception in 2007,

-Duke Raleigh Hospital's

-Healthy Focus seminar

-series has included 79

-programs on a wide-variety

-of topics from

-osteoporosis, to lung

-cancer to diabetes.
+Since its inception in 2007, Duke Raleigh Hospital's Healthy Focus seminar series has included 74 programs on a wide-variety of topics from osteoporosis, to lung cancer to diabetes. activities and engagement at the market including healthy recipes, resource materials and screenings.
+Health topics at the 2014 Duke Raleigh booth have included stroke awareness, healthy eating and cancer prevention.